Authentication Overview

 Glean provides two main authentication methods to access its APIs, each with different capabilities and use cases.
 This guide will help you understand the concepts and choose the right approach for your integration.

-Finding Your Glean Instance
+Finding Your Server URL

-How to Find Your Instance
+How to Find Your Server URL

 - Navigate to the About Page: Visit https://app.glean.com/admin/about-glean in your Glean admin console